dart-lang/site-www/src/effective-dart/usage.md

 ```

 Assigning to a local variable can be cleaner and safer than using `!` every
-place the value is used:
+time you need to treat the value as non-null:

 {:.bad}
 <?code-excerpt "usage_bad.dart (shadow-nullable-field)" replace="/!\./[!!!]./g"?>